Published by : Rishikul YogshalaPublished on: December 31, 2024

 • Dynamic Flow: The practice involves a continuous flow of movements linked with breath (vinyasa), creating a vigorous and athletic experience.

-• Breath and Bandhas: Breath control (ujjayi) and internal locks (bandhas) are emphasized to generate internal heat and purify the body.
+• Breath and Bandhas: breath control (ujjayi) and internal locks (bandhas) are emphasised to generate internal heat and purify the body.

 • Consistency: Ashtanga requires dedication and consistency, with practitioners typically practicing six days a week.